 Figure 5.
-Anomaly Correlation Coefficient for decadal precipitation forecasts for six regions of interest.
+Anomaly correlation coefficient for decadal precipitation forecasts for six regions of interest.
 Both the plain and residual CNNs used a window size of 60.
 Vertical bars denote the standard error over all possible starting dates in the test set.
-As in Figure 4, the deep residual network with scheduled sampling outperforms all models in all regions, consistently exhibiting a positive correlation with the ground truth outcomes.
+As in Fig. 4, the deep residual network with scheduled sampling outperforms all models in all regions, consistently exhibiting a positive correlation with the ground truth outcomes.

-capable of reproducing Earth System Model outputs reasonably well.
+lar features, indicating that the residual network was capable of reproducing Earth system model outputs reasonably well.
 Figure 3 shows the area-weighted difference $\hat{B} - B$ as well as the area-weighted percent error given by

-$$pct_err = \frac{(\hat{B}(x) - B(x)) \cdot A(x)}{B(x) \cdot A(x)}$$ (5)
+$$pct_err = \frac{(\hat{B}(x) - B(x)) \cdot A(x)}{B(x) \cdot A(x)}.$$ (5)

-The residual model is prone to underpredict near the equator, in the midlatitude storm tracks, and in areas associated with monsoon precipitation.
+The residual model is prone to underpredict near the Equator, in the midlatitude storm tracks, and in areas associated with monsoon precipitation.
 All of these regions experience intense precipitation events (storms), which constitute the right tail of the precipitation distribution.
-The mean-squared error loss function is less robust to outliers (Friedman et al., 2001, Chapter 10), which are far more common in these regions than others, potentially explaining why the residual network tends to be biased low in these regions.
-On average, our model achieves reasonably low error on the test set, with a mean precipitation difference of -0.237 mm day-1 and mean percent error of -13.22%.
+The mean-square error loss function is less robust to outliers (Friedman et al., 2001, chap.
+10), which are far more common in these regions than others, potentially explaining why the residual network tends to be biased low in these regions.
+On average, our model achieves reasonably low error on the test set, with a mean precipitation difference of $-0.237 \, \mathrm{mm} \, \mathrm{d}^{-1}$ and mean percent error of $-13.22 \, \%$.

 Figure 4 shows the forecasting performance of each model on a decadal timescale.
-The 18-layer residual network outperforms all models in all regions, and exhibits relatively consistent error over time.
-The AR(1) model generally performs second-best in all cases except some seasons in the tropics when persistence tends to perform better.
+The 18-layer residual network outperforms all models in all regions and exhibits relatively consistent error over time.
+The AR(1) model generally performs second best in all cases except some seasons in the tropics when persistence tends to perform better.
 Our plain CNNs have less consistent error over time and performed worse than our residual networks overall.
 These networks proved more difficult to optimize and would often learn to predict similar values at each pixel regardless of spatial location.
-The 5-layer network showed lower generalization error than the 18-layer network, which was expected behavior as plain networks become more difficult to train with increased depth (He et al., 2016).
-This challenge is well addressed in our 18-layer residual network, however, as it achieves good accuracy with significant depth.
+The 5-layer network showed lower generalization error than the 18-layer network, which was expected behavior, as plain networks become more difficult to train with increased depth (He et al., 2016).
+This challenge is well addressed in our 18layer residual network, however, as it achieves good accuracy with significant depth.